xriss/djon/readme.md

 it which will also be used to close it.

-In order to deal with the possible need for a backtick inside these strings a pair of backticks containing single and double quotes to construct a deliminator that does not occur in the string eg some
+In order to deal with the possible need for a backtick inside these strings the opening quote can also be a pair of backticks containing single and double quotes to construct a deliminator that does not occur in the string eg some examples:
-examples:

 	`this is a string`
 	`"`this is a string`"`